Actively Recruiting

 You may qualify if you...

-- Participant has capacity to understand written English.
+- Capacity to understand written English

 You will not qualify if you...

-- Participant has had diarrhoea within 7 weeks before screening.
+- Diarrhoea within 7 weeks before screening

-- Prior abdominal surgery involving removal of small or large bowel.
+- Prior abdominal surgery involving bowel resection

-- Prior bariatric surgery involving stomach resection or bypass.
+- Prior bariatric surgery involving stomach resection or bypass

-- Type 1 diabetes mellitus.
+- Type 1 diabetes mellitus

-- Difficulty swallowing capsules or oropharyngeal dysphagia.
+- Difficulty swallowing capsules (oropharyngeal dysphagia)

-- Allergy to any supplement components, motility bar, lactulose, or Zoe blue cookie.
+- Allergy to any supplement components, motility bar, lactulose, or Zoe blue cookie

-- Previous use of the probiotic Symprove.
+- Previous use of the probiotic Symprove

 AI-Screening